-Our campaign plan is based on a strong partnership between activists and reps in each workplace and BMA staff, with regional junior doctors committees overseeing our activity and giving practical advice.

-Everything you need to get started is here, and our campaign support team will be contacting you weekly from September 2022 to share further ideas, give you a helping hand and give us all our best shot at strengthening the BMA as we fight for pay restoration.
+Our campaign plan is based on a strong partnership between activists and reps in each workplace and BMA staff, with the Welsh junior doctors committee overseeing our activity and giving practical advice.
+Everything you need to get started is here, and our campaign support team will email you regularly to share further ideas, give you a helping hand and give us all our best shot at strengthening the BMA as we fight for pay restoration.